Lectionary Bible Studies and Sermons

 v16.
 There is a strong tradition of Jesus "going before" the disciples to Galilee.
 Obviously, this was a time of teaching, although presumably direct contact with the risen Lord was limited.
 It was during this time that Jesus met with his disciples and commissioned them for their missionary task.

 v17.
 The response of the disciples to Jesus is rather difficult to understand.
 Some "worshipped" Jesus, ie. prostrated themselves before him.
 By this act they recognized his divinity.
 Yet, some "doubted", ie. they stood back, not quite sure that this was actually Jesus.
-It seems that Jesus was not always easily recognizable after his resurrection. eg. Mary Magdalene and the two disciples on the road to Emmaus, failed to recognize Jesus at first sight.
+It seems that Jesus was not always easily recognizable after his resurrection.
+Both Mary Magdalene and the two disciples on the road to Emmaus failed to recognize Jesus at first sight.

 v18.
 Jesus claims absolute authority and thus, the right to make the following demands of his disciples.
 Of course, with the right goes the power.
 What Jesus commands can be done because he enables the doing of it.

-v19.
+v19-20.
 Jesus' instruction to his disciples can be divided into three parts:

-ii] "Baptizing them into/in the name."
+ii] "Baptizing them into / in the name."
 There are two key words in this phrase: "baptizing" and "the name."
-Baptizing simply means "immersing", and "the name" refers to the person of God (a person's name represents them).
-The disciples are to immerse people into the character of God, ie. tell them all about the Lord.
+Baptizing simply means "immersing", and "the name" refers to a person's being, here of God (a person's name represents them).
+God's being is revealed here as multi-personal, he is for us, Father, Son and Holy Spirit.
+The disciples are to immerse people in / under the authority of God's person, ie. tell them all about the Lord, or in simple terms, communicate the gospel to them.

 The Great Commission